LeonorPDX/brew_finder/README.md

-# BrewFinder
+# Brew Finder

 Welcome to Brew Finder.
 This is a CLI application to find breweries and cideries by location in the United States.
-It uses an API, Open Brewery, to fetch results.
+It uses an API, Open Brewery DB, to fetch results.
 To run the program enter bin/brew_finder.

 ## Installation